vectorgrp/vector-vscode-vcast/README.md

 This extension contributes the following settings:

 - "VectorCAST Installation Location" provides the path to the VectorCAST installation
+- "Unit Test Location" controls where the extension stores unit test new unit test artifacts.
+- "Configuration Location" control where the extension looks for the VectorCAST CCAST_.CFG file
 - "Show Report on Execute" will show the HTML test report in after each VectorCAST test run.
 - "Decorate Explorer Tree" will add a VC in the right margin of the file explorer tree for those files that have VectorCAST coverage.
-- "Unit Test Location" controls where the extension stores unit test new unit test artifacts.
 - "Verbose Logging" will add more detailed messages to the VectorCAST Test Explorer message panel

 ## Known Issues